The Rise of Microcredentials in Education

 What makes microcredentials a great professional development tool?

-Microcredentials are a great professional development tool because they give you clear skills that can be translated to your teaching.
-While traditional professional development courses may not provide you with a direct path to connecting what you learned to your classroom, a microcredential allows you immediate and meaningful integration into classroom practice.
+Microcredentials are a great professional development tool because they give you clear skills that can translate to your teaching.
+While traditional PD courses may not provide you with a direct path to connecting what you learned to your classroom, a microcredential allows you immediate and meaningful integration into classroom practice.

 Why are microcredentials valuable?

 Microcredentials give you deeper learning on a focused topic.
-Unlike traditional professional development opportunities, micro-credentials take the best teaching practices we use with students and apply them to professional development.
-This means you’ll not only learn about a topic that’s interesting to you, but you’ll have the opportunity to try and apply the skills you learn in your classroom.
+Unlike traditional PD opportunities, microcredentials take the best teaching practices we use with students and apply them to PD.
+This means you’ll learn about a topic that’s interesting to you and have the opportunity to try and apply the skills you learn in your classroom.

 Why would someone enroll in a microcredential?